Course Descriptions

 Patent Law - LAWS 7311

-Covers selected topics such as patentable subject matter, patentability, and utilization of patent rights through licensing and infringement litigation.
-Practice and procedure of the Patent and Trademark Office will also be covered.
+Covers selected topics, such as patentable subject matter, patentability and utilization of patent rights through licensing and infringement litigation.
+Covers practice and procedure of the patent and trademark office.
+2-3 credits, letter graded.

 Patent Litigation - LAWS 7323

 Focuses on unique aspects of patent litigation: substantive patent law, civil procedure, federal jurisdiction and litigation strategy; includes claim construction, infringement, anticipation and obviousness defenses, unenforceability challenges, declaratory judgments, injunctions, damages, settlements, licenses and trial strategy.
-Of interest and useful to those interested in intellectually property generally, not just patents or litigation.
+Of interest and useful to those interested in intellectual properly generally, not just patents or in litigation.
+2-3 credits, letter graded.

 Philosophy of Law - LAWS 6508